Can Male Nipple Stimulation Increase Your Sexual Pleasure?

 If any of these activities sound appealing but insecurity prevents them from seeming doable, there's an easy fix.
 This situation could be an ideal opportunity to introduce blindfolding with a trusted partner to better concentrate on pleasure.
 If that leap sounds a bit intimidating, Phoenix gave advice for integrating nipple play into masturbation.

-"Gentle exploration of the nipples and surrounding breast tissue, by your own hand or in the company of a trusted lover, is a brilliant way to dip your toes into nipple play," she explained.
+"Gentle exploration of the nipples and surrounding breast tissue, by your own hand or in the company of a trusted lover, is a brilliant way to dip your toes into nipple play," she said.
 "Start by tracing the lines of your body with the tips of your fingernails, delicately arousing the skin before laying your favorite oil or lotion on your breasts.
 If you have any concerns about skin irritation or allergies, go with a basic but high-quality coconut oil or jojoba oil.
 Skin that is well lubricated under your hand will help you to better receive touch and massage."

 Delgado provided more advanced advice.